dkajzogaj/HTML-CSS-JAVASCRIPT/README.md

 # HTML-CSS-JAVASCRIPT
 Project for college made in html, css and javascript.
 Basic use of html, css and javascript.
-This project was not part of github so it does not have any pushes, branches etc.
+This project was not part of github so it does not have any pushes, branches etc and doesn't have any documentation.